MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 - Article 4: Coffee machine order for Contoso
 - Article 5: Espresso coffee machine troubleshooting

-However, you can now enable the knowledge search to work by the `searchmode=all` logic, which matches all the keywords used for your search.
-For example, if you search for Contoso Coffee, the search results will show articles that match both "Contoso" and "Coffee" and the search result will show only the following:
+You can also enable the knowledge search to work by the `searchmode=all` logic, which matches all the keywords that you used in the search.
+For example, if you search for Contoso Coffee, the search results will show articles that match both "Contoso" and "Coffee" as seen in the following example:

 - Article 1: Contoso coffee order price
 - Article 2: Coffee machine order for Contoso